rikakoshimizu1/california-housing-analysis/README.md

 # California Housing Data Analysis

 ## Overview
-This project analyzes the California Housing dataset using Python.
-The goal is to apply knowledge of `pandas` and `NumPy` to perform data analysis and transformations.
-This assignment helps familizarize with essential **data exploration techniques** commonly used in **deep learning and data science**.
+This project analyzes the California Housing dataset using **Python**, focusing on applying data exploration techniques with `pandas` and `NumPy`.
+The goal is to perform a series of transformations and build a simple **linear regression model** to understand how various features influence **housing prices** in California.

 ## Objective
-The objective of the assigment was to apply knowledge of `pandas` and `NumPy` to perform data analysis and transformations on the **California Housing** dataset.
-The goal was to gain familiarity with essential data exploration techniques used in **data science workflow**s.
+The objective of this assigment was to apply knowledge of `pandas` and `NumPy` to perform **data analysis and transformations** on the **California Housing** dataset.
+This included filtering, normalizing values, visualizing distributions, and buillding a **regression model** to identify patterns in the data.

 ## Dataset
-The dataset contains **housing data** for various districts in California.
-Each row represents a district and includes features such as:
+The dataset contains housing datafor various districts in California.
+Each row represents a district and includes features (among others):
  - `median_house_value`
  - `median_income`
+ - `total_rooms`
  - `population`
  - `housing_median_age`